 If you’re a fly-by-the-seat-of-your-pants kind of traveler, you’ll love this.
 Fewer people means that if you see something you like – whether that be a tour or a room upgrade – you can book it.

 You Don’t Have To Plan So Far Ahead

 There is a lot less urgency in the green season.
 So if you want to do a last minute trip to Costa Rica, you can.
 In the rainy season, it’s entirely possible to put a trip together a month in advance.
 No need to fixate on the details.
 A laid back, stress-free experience is what it’s all about after all.

 You can experience the Pura Vida way of life anytime, anywhere during your trip to Costa Rica.
 This no worries, go-with-the-flow kind of attitude is best understood when interacting with locals.
 Talk to your tour guide, the bus boy, whoever.
 The people of Costa Rica are friendly and eager to share their culture.
 And the best way to experience that is without all the hustle and bustle that the dry season can bring.

 Okay, I get it.
 You want to be hot on vacation.
 And Costa Rica will definitely bring the heat.
-No pun intended.
-But one of the greatest perks of those afternoon showers is that it cools everything off.
+But one of the greatest perks of those afternoon showers is that when the heat comes on a little strong, they cool everything off.
 Ahh, refreshing.